LightWave 3D: Hypervoxels

+Volumetrics

+LightWave 2018 introduced a new Volumetric integrator replacing Hypervoxels for volumetric rendering.
+OpenVDB was added to support volumetric object rendering for fire, smoke, clouds and other such effects.

 Material shaders

 LightWave comes with a nodal texture editor that comes with a collection of special-purpose material shaders.
 Some of the types of surface for which these shaders have been optimized include: